Race certified by Finishers: event approved by the organizer

 Guaranteed escape 😎

-In the heart of the Gard, you will tread the region's typical trails in a protected natural territory, never far from Roman remains.
-Your race will also be an opportunity to discover typical villages that will make you leap back in time and feel like a Roman for a few hours.
-Let's not be shy, the Veni Vici is a race with a thousand faces: pine forests, villages, monuments, trails, forests...
-This is a patchwork of what awaits you 🫶.
+In the heart of the Gard, you'll tread the typical trails of the region in a natural and protected territory, never far from Roman remains.
+Your race will also be an opportunity to discover typical villages that will take you back in time and make you feel Roman for a few hours.
+Let's not be afraid of words, the Veni Vici is a race with 1000 faces: pine forests, villages, monuments, trails, forests...
+Here's a patchwork of what awaits you 🫶.

-The Pont du Gard will be the main attraction of the race, and it goes without saying that it is impressive enough on its own.
-Built by the Romans to supply Nîmes with water and listed as a UNESCO World Heritage Site since 1985, it is the tallest aqueduct bridge in the world and is still extremely well preserved.
-With its three rows of arches and its 2,000 years of existence, it is imposing and will be your privileged race partner.
+The Pont du Gard will be the main attraction point of the race, and to say it suffices on its own is an understatement.
+Built by the Romans to supply Nîmes with water and listed as a UNESCO World Heritage Site since 1985, this is the world's tallest aqueduct bridge and is still extremely well preserved.
+With its three rows of arches and 2,000 years of existence, it impresses and will be your privileged race partner.
 And let's be honest...
-There aren't many trails that allow you to trek across such a monument in France (or Europe), which explains its huge success right from the first edition! 🙌
+There aren't many trails in France (or Europe) that allow you to run around such a monument, which explains its huge success since five editions! 🙌

 A monumental but accessible event 🏃♂️

-For a race that takes place around a mythical monument, one might think that only a handful of seasoned runners could tread the Gard territory.
-But the distances offered by the organizers are varied enough to satisfy all running levels and demands ✨.
-From 14 to 82 km, you'll undoubtedly find the right distance!
+For a race taking place around a mythical monument, one might think that only a handful of seasoned athletes could walk the Gard territory.
+But the distances offered by the organizers are varied enough to satisfy all running levels and all requirements ✨.
+From 16 to 87 km, you are bound to find the right distance!

-Throughout your race, you will travel back in time and admire the legacy left to us by our ancestors.
-The Roman era with the Pont du Gard, the arenas of Nîmes, or the Maison Carrée, which you can admire in the city after your race.
-But also the Enlightenment period with your grand arrival at the Jardins de la Fontaine 🌳.
-A chance to briefly dive into the royal era.
-Would you say it's a race rich in history? 😉
+Throughout your race, you'll travel back in time and be able to admire the legacy left to us by our ancestors.
+The Roman era with the Pont du Gard, the Tour Magne, the Jardins de la Fontaine, the Maison Carrée before your grand finish in the Arenas of Nîmes.
+A race rich in history, did you say? 😉

 A distance for every taste